prisma-idb/pidb-kanban-example/README.md

 # PIDB Kanban Example

 This repository is a demo for the main package [`@prisma-idb/idb-client-generator`](https://www.npmjs.com/package/@prisma-idb/idb-client-generator).
-It showcases how to utilize it, allowing for fast offline, structured, ORM-like DX.
+It showcases how to utilize it, allowing for fast offline, structured, and a Prisma ORM-like DX.

 ## Features